fangohr/oommf-in-spack/README.md

 ## To use OOMMF after installation

-1. Activate spack:
+1. Activate spack (adjust the path below if not inside spack directory):

-- `source spack/share/spack/setup-env.sh`
+- `source share/spack/setup-env.sh`

 2. Load oommf